Aditya-Prakash-YT/OpenParty/docs/PHASE_2.md

 ✅ Complete

 ## What was built
-- `setup.cmd` script that checks for Python, and installs VLC, Syncplay, and aria2c using `winget`.
+- `setup.cmd` script that checks for Python 3.12+, installing the official installer if missing, and running pip to install dependencies.
-- Added automatic Python 3.12 installer download and pip requirements installation if Python is missing.
+- Installs VLC via `winget`.
+- Checks for `aria2c` on PATH, then in portable tools, falling back to winget and finally downloading/extracting a portable version to `setup/tools/aria2/`.
+- Checks for `Syncplay` on PATH, Program Files, or portable tools, falling back to downloading and running the `Syncplay-1.7.5-Setup.exe` installer.
 - Added self-elevation check to ensure the script runs with Administrator privileges.
-- Added winget availability check and fallback instructions.
-- Implemented `winget` installation with pinned versions (VLC 3.0.23, aria2 1.37.0, Syncplay 1.7.5).
-- Implemented fallback to direct installer for Syncplay if `winget` fails.
 - Registered `.oparty` file extension to open with `python app/main.py`.
 - Full output logged to `setup/install.log`.